 At the same time, while you may take pride in replying to every email as soon as you receive it, it does waste an awful lot of your time that could otherwise be used more effectively.
 That’s why today, I’m sharing my list of 25 surprisingly impactful productivity tips to help you be more productive in all areas of your life.

 Disclaimer: Some of these productivity hacks will sound like a no-brainer, but trust me… it’s the implementation, repetition, and discipline in sticking to them long enough to pay off, that’ll be most difficult.

 In some cases, you’ll walk away from reading this post with an aha! moment, wondering why you haven’t always been leveraging a particular productivity tactic.
 And yet others might not be the best fit for you.
 In all reality, you probably won’t be able to use all of these productivity tips at once—it’s more about finding the ones that can give you the biggest return in your unique situation.

 The common thread throughout all of these tactics to be more productive, is that they’re simple and straightforward.
 Anyone can pull them off with the right level of conviction.
 The difficult part of this process is changing habits and rewiring routines.

 25 Ways to Be More Productive: Genius Productivity Hacks (Crowdsourced) from Top Entrepreneurs

 Now, in the name of being more productive, let’s jump straight into the post.

 1. Wake Up at 4:30 am

 I know many of you will read this suggestion and instantly drop down to hack #2.
 Some of you, I know, think it should only be birds and dairy farmers who wake up this early.
-However, this could be the most important hack of them all.
+However, this could be the most important way to be more productive of them all.
 My early wake-up allows me to get my most important work done in the early hours of the morning before other people are up and requesting my time for their needs.
 It is a true case of self-discipline leading to results—the definition of what I think of as a productivity hack.